Defying West, Putin orders troops to Ukraine rebel regions

 Earlier, the Kremlin leader had recognised the independence of two rebel-held areas of the Donetsk and Luhansk regions of Ukraine, paving the way for an operation to deploy part of the potential invasion force he has massed around the country.

-In two official decrees, Putin instructed the defence ministry to assume "the function of peacekeeping" in the Donetsk and Luhansk regions.
-In the same documents, Putin also ordered his foreign ministry to "establish diplomatic relations" with the "republics".
+In two official decrees, Putin instructed the defence ministry to assume "the function of peacekeeping" in the separatist-held regions.

 The recognition of the breakaway republics, which form an enclave held by Russia-backed rebels since 2014, triggered international condemnation and a promise of targeted sanctions from the United States and the European Union - with a broader package of economic punishment to come in the event of invasion.